-- 2.2.4.
-International Bureau of Weights and Measures.
+- 2.2.3.
+International Bureau of Weights and Measures. .
 The International Bureau of Weights and Measures (BIPM) was established at Sèvres, a suburb of Paris, France, by the International Metric Convention of May 20, 1875.
-The BIPM maintains the former International Prototype Kilogram, many secondary standards, and equipment for comparing standards and making precision measurements.
+The BIPM maintains the former International Prototype Kilogram (IPK), many secondary standards, and equipment for comparing standards and making precision measurements.
 The Bureau, funded by assessment of the signatory governments, is truly international.
 In recent years the scope of the work at the Bureau has been considerably broadened.
-It now carries on researches in the fields of electricity, photometry and radiometry, ionizing radiations, and time and frequency besides its work in mass, length, and thermometry. - 2.2.5.
-Status of the Metric System in the United States.
-The use of the metric system in this country was legalized by Act of Congress in 1866, but was not made obligatory then or since.
-Following the signing of the Convention of the Meter in 1875, the United States acquired national prototype standards for the meter and the kilogram Up to 2019, mass measurements in the US were traceable to US national prototype kilograms which were in turn traceable to the IKP.
-From 2019 onward, mass measurements in the US are traceable to Planck's constant through the US national prototype kilograms, The prototype meter has been replaced by modern stabilized lasers following the most recent definition of the meter.
+It now carries on researches in the fields of electricity, photometry and radiometry, ionizing radiations, and time and frequency besides its work in mass, length, and thermometry. - 2.2.4 Status of the Metric System in the United States.
+The use of the metric system in this country was legalized by Act of Congress in 1866 and use is voluntary.
+Following the signing of the Convention of the Meter in 1875, the United States acquired